 Turkey, baked mac-and-cheese, and stuffing are all Thanksgiving dinner showstoppers.
-But real talk: unless you add some fiber to your plate, you’re not going to be feeling all that festive later on.
-And while fiber-rich Thanksgiving salad recipes rarely get the same level of accolades as other starring dishes, but it should.
+But real talk: Unless you add some fiber to your plate, you may not be feeling all that festive later on.
+And while fiber-rich Thanksgiving salad recipes rarely get the same level of accolades as other starring dishes, they really should.
 After all, a diet high in fiber is linked to a cornucopia of health benefits, including reduced inflammation, boosted metabolism, and a happy gut.

-All the Thanksgiving salad recipes rounded up here are not only full of the nutrient, they’re also quite delicious, thank you very much.
-From traditional salads loaded with greens to ones made with other veggies such as sweet potatoes and Brussels sprouts, to even ones served warm, here are 20 Thanksgiving salad recipes are sure to make for a table of thankful eaters.
+All the Thanksgiving salad recipes rounded up here are not only full of the nutrient, but they’re also quite delicious.
+Whether loaded with greens; made with other types of veggies, such as sweet potatoes and brussels sprouts; or even served warm, the following 22 Thanksgiving salad recipes are sure to make for a table of thankful eaters.

 Besides greens, this recipe from Foxes Love Lemons makes good use of seasonal produce, including acorn squash, pomegranates, and pears.
 Autumn is the only time of year these foods are in season, so enjoy them now while you can!